-Once you have been selected as a 7-Eleven franchisee, we will provide you with a list of 7-Eleven stores that are available for franchise together with their respective Profit & Loss statements for your review.
+Once you have been selected as a 7-Eleven franchisee, we will provide you with a list of 7-Eleven stores that are available for franchise.

 Once you have made a selection of the 7-Eleven store to franchise, we will provide you the selected store's Profit & Loss statement together with a disclosure document to attend the Franchisee Training Program and collect a SGD$5,000 Training Deposit.

 Two weeks before the completion of your training program, you will be required to present a Business Plan to the Management of 7-Eleven Singapore.
 Upon approval of your Business Plan, you will need to furnish the full payments for the Franchise Fee and a Working Capital.
 Together with the payments, you will enter into an agreement with 7-Eleven by signing the Standard Franchise Agreement document.

 Upon completion of all payments and execution of the Agreement, you will take over the selected franchise store on the 1st of the month.